 How to Use Excel as a Calculator?

-By applying formulas we need to worry about all the steps in the calculations because formulas will capture the numbers and show immediate real-time results for us.
-To work with some of the complex calculations excel has hundreds of built-in formulas.
-On top of this, we see the spreadsheet as mathematics calculator to add, divide, subtract and multiply.
+By applying formulas, we need to worry about all the steps in the calculations because formulas will capture the numbers and show immediate real-time results for us.
+To work with some of the complex calculations, excel has hundreds of built-in formulas.
+On top of this, we see the spreadsheet as a mathematics calculator to add, divide, subtract, and multiply.